Neural Representations for Modeling Variation in Speech: Experimental setup

 \subsection{Non-native American-English pronunciation differences}

 Following \citet{wieling2014a} and \citet{acoustic-measure}, we compute a measure of acoustic distance from native English speech by individually comparing the non-native target samples from both datasets to the 115 native reference samples.
 Neural representations of all samples are acquired by using the full samples as input to the neural models.
-The final output of these neural models should correspond with the original input (including all frames), and should therefore not contain any new information.
-Because of this, we take representations of hidden layers (discussed in Section~\ref{sec:models}) as neural embeddings.
-These representations are extracted by doing a forward pass through the model up to the target layer.
-For the Transformer-based methods (\texttt{vqw2v}, \texttt{w2v2}, and \texttt{XLSR}), it is in principle possible to choose which layer is selected as the output layer.
-Specifically, we investigated which layer performed best for our task, by evaluating the performance (i.e.~the correlation with human ratings) using a held-out development set (25\% of the data of the Speech Accent Archive dataset, and 50\% of the data of the much smaller Dutch speaker dataset).
+The final output of these neural models should correspond with the original input (including all frames), and will therefore not contain any new information.
+Because of this, we use the feature representations of hidden layers (discussed in Section~\ref{sec:models}) as acoustic embeddings.
+These representations are extracted by doing a forward pass through the model up to the target hidden layer.
+Specifically, we investigated for each neural model which layer performed best for our task, by evaluating the performance (i.e.~the correlation with human ratings) using a held-out development set (25\% of the data of the Speech Accent Archive dataset, and 50\% of the data of the much smaller Dutch speaker dataset).
 As layers sometimes show very similar performance, we also evaluated which layers showed significant lower performance than the best-performing layer.
 For this, we used the modified $z$-statistic of \citet{steiger1980tests} for comparing dependent correlations.
-After selecting the best-performing layer, the performance is evaluated on the remaining data (and the full dataset, if the patterns of the development set and the other data were similar).
-Samples are sliced into individual words after embedding extraction using time-alignments from the Penn Phonetics Lab Forced Aligner \citep{yuan2008speaker}.
-For word pairs between a reference and target speaker, similarity scores between the embeddings are calculated using dynamic time warping.
+After selecting the best-performing layer, the performance is evaluated on the remaining data (and the full dataset, if the patterns of the development set and the other data are similar).
+Samples are cut into individual words after embedding extraction using time-alignments from the Penn Phonetics Lab Forced Aligner \citep{yuan2008speaker}.
+For word pairs between a reference and target speaker, length normalized similarity scores between the embeddings are calculated using dynamic time warping.

-Scores are averaged over all 69 words (Speech Accent Archive dataset) or 34 words (Dutch speakers dataset) to acquire a distance measurement between a target speaker and a reference speaker.
+Scores are averaged across all 69 words (Speech Accent Archive dataset) or 34 words (Dutch speakers dataset) to acquire a distance measurement between a target speaker and a reference speaker.
 To compute a single score of distance between a target speaker and native English speech, the distances between the target speaker and all reference native speakers are averaged.